You are here

 Warning: Jobs using more than 16 nodes occasionally hang when using pbsdsh.

 PBS scripts provide a way to combine smaller calculations into single jobs.
 One of the most effective ways to do this is using the pbsdsh command.
 The pbsdsh command is used to have specific cores execute shell scripts within a multi-core job.
 An example job script using pbsdsh is shown below:

-This job script requests one node having 8 cores, and then uses the pbsdsh commands to have each core execute a separate shell script.
+This job script requests two nodes, each having 8 cores (for 16 cores total), and then uses pbsdsh commands to have each core execute a separate shell script.
 Within a PBS job each core is given a label number beginning with 0. pbsdsh can be used to have a core with a specific label number execute a specific script.
 The line pbsdsh -n 3 ~/jobdirectory/script3.sh makes the core labeled 3 execute the script located at ~/jobdirectory/script3.sh Usually it is necessary to give the full path to the shell script when using the pbsdsh command (~ is interpreted as the user home directory).

 When using this method of combining calculations each shell (.sh) script should only attempt to perform a serial computation using one core.
 Each shell script will begin execution from the user's home directory, and each shell script will need to include any appropriate change directory (cd) commands from that location.
 Additionally, each shell script will begin execution with only the default software modules loaded, so each shell script needs to contain the module load commands for any further software modules required for its calculations.